 What you actually want is a platform with a native MCP server.
 A real API designed for agents, not a hack bolted on top of a website.

 Remoet was built for this.
-It's a remote job platform with a native MCP server, so your AI agent gets structured access to search companies, read job listings, star matches, manage applications, and build your profile through a proper integration.
+It's a remote job platform with a native MCP server, so your AI agent gets structured access to search companies, read job listings, star matches, manage your profile, and track applications through a proper integration.

 Setup: generate an API key from your Remoet profile settings, add it to your agent's MCP config, done.
 No scraping, no browser automation, no maintenance.